-A few years ago, in the last year of the Skin Therapy program at the Hogeschool Utrecht, I wrote my final thesis about what the difference in effectiveness is between Tretinoin cream 0.05% and Retinol 0.5% on skin aging symptoms?
+A few years ago, in the last year of the Skin Therapy training at the Hogeschool Utrecht, I wrote my final thesis about what the difference in effectiveness is between Tretinoin Cream 0.05% and Retinol 0.5% on skin aging symptoms?

 I will explain the results of this research in the blog below.

-Within today's modern society, young and old alike aspire to a youthful appearance with smooth, tight, shiny skin.
-However, from the 25e Years of life, the skin, especially the face, begins to show signs of aging.
+In today's modern society, young and old alike aspire to a youthful appearance with smooth, tight, shiny skin.
+However, from the 25and age, the skin, especially the face, begins to show signs of aging.
 Skin aging is a multifactorial, progressive, natural process that takes place in the body as a result of intrinsic (genetic) and extrinsic (environmental) factors.
-The three most cosmetically disturbing phenomena of the aging skin that are caused by this are: lines / wrinkles, pigmentation and roughness.
+The three most cosmetically disturbing signs of aging skin that arise as a result are: lines/wrinkles, pigmentation and roughness.

 Due to the association between youth and beauty, the demand for anti-aging creams, including the drug Tretinoin Cream, is increasing.
-Originally developed as a medicament for the treatment of acne, tretinoin cream is the only drug that is undeniably proven to have a skin rejuvenating effect in addition to reducing acne.
-In cosmetic dermatology, Tretinoin cream is also called the "miracle drug" against skin aging.
+Tretinoin cream, originally developed as a medicine for the treatment of acne, is the only medicine that is indisputably proven to have a skin rejuvenating effect in addition to reducing acne.
+In cosmetic dermatology, Tretinoin cream is also called the 'miracle drug' against skin aging.
 Tretinoin cream consists entirely of the cell-communicating substance Retinoic acid, also known as Vitamin A acid.
 Retinoic acid is a substance that stimulates the regulation of cell development, differentiation and the production of collagen and elastin.
 This makes skin aging symptoms less visible.

 One simple, low-threshold variant of Tretinoin that, unlike the drug Tretinoin, is freely available on the cosmetic market is Retinol.
-Retinol is metabolized by keratinocytes to the same cell-communicating substance that Tretinoin consists of: Retinoic acid.
-A study suggests that in the metabolism of Retinol to Retinoic Acid, about 10% of the Retinol is actually converted to Retinoic Acid.
+Retinol is metabolized by keratinocytes to the same cell-communicating substance that makes Tretinoin: Retinoic Acid.
+A study suggests that when metabolizing Retinol to Retinoic Acid, approximately 10% of Retinol is actually converted to Retinoic Acid.
 Which would mean that the effect of the non-drug Retinol is ten times lower than the prescription drug Tretinoin.

 It is unclear whether Retinol 0.5%, with a ten times higher percentage, as Tretinoin 0.05%, is actually as effective as Tretinoin 0.05%.
-Should this be the case, Retinol 0.5% could be used as an alternative to Tretinoin 0.05%.
+If this is the case, Retinol 0.5% could be used as an alternative to Tretinoin 0.05%.

-My goal of the literature review was to map the difference in effectiveness between Retinol 0.5% and Tretinoin 0.05% in the treatment of the three most cosmetically disturbing symptoms of aging skin, lines / wrinkles, pigmentation and roughness.
-Due to the increasing demand for the drug Tretinoin cream, general practitioners and dermatologists are losing more and more time to prescribe this drug.
-In addition, not every doctor / dermatologist will prescribe Tretinoin cream for skin aging symptoms, as it was originally a medicine for acne.
-By offering persons in the skin therapeutic practice a non-medicinal alternative, waiting lists, time of the practitioner and healthcare costs can be saved.
+My aim of the literature review was to map the difference in effectiveness between Retinol 0.5% and Tretinoin 0.05% in the treatment of the three most cosmetically disturbing symptoms of aging skin, lines/wrinkles, pigmentation and roughness.
+Due to the increasing demand for the drug Tretinoin Cream, GPs and dermatologists are spending more and more time prescribing this drug.
+In addition, not every GP/dermatologist will prescribe Tretinoin Cream for skin aging symptoms, as it was originally an acne medication.
+By offering persons in the skin therapeutic practice a non-medicinal alternative, waiting lists, practitioner time and healthcare costs can be saved.

-The conclusion of my research was: There is evidence for the effectiveness of Tretinoin 0.05% and Retinol 0.5% on fine / deep lines / wrinkles, pigmentation and roughness.
-Retinol 0.5% has the same effect as Tretinoin 0.05%.
-Skin therapists can advise people who want to reduce skin aging symptoms to use Retinol 0.05%.
+The conclusion of my research was: There is evidence for the effectiveness of Tretinoin 0.05% and Retinol 0.5% on fine/deep lines/wrinkles, pigmentation and roughness.
+Retinol 0.5% gives the same effect as Tretinoin 0.05%.
+Skin therapists can advise people who want to reduce skin aging symptoms to start using Retinol 0.05%.